 Chester, Clinton, Deep River, Essex, Killingworth, Lyme, Old Lyme, Old Saybrook, and Westbrook.

-Office Hours (Old Saybrook) are Monday ‐ Friday from 8:00 am ‐ 4 pm.
-The Thrift Shop is open Tuesday, Thursday, and Friday 10 am ‐ 2:00 pm.
-Donations for the Thrift Shop are Mondays by appointment only.
+The Estuary Center and Office (Old Saybrook) are open Monday ‐ Friday from 8:00 am ‐ 4 pm.
+The Thrift Shop is open Monday through Friday 10 am ‐ 3:45 pm and Saturdays from 9 am - 2 pm.
+Donations for the Thrift Shop are by appointment only.
 The Gym is currently open Monday through Friday from 8:00 am - 4:45 pm. .

 We do not have membership fees or dues for our regular activities and classes.
 Simply complete a registration form, and we will enter you into our database and then provide you with a scan card.
 Donations are graciously accepted in lieu of a set fee.
 Our gym does have fees to join.